Hostile Takeover

 “Almost the right amount respect in your voice, now.”

 Earlier, Uzi hadn’t felt like she was going to die.
-She thought she was going to die.
+She only thought she was going to die.
 Symbolic versus emotional registers.
 Now she knew what it felt like.
 And she had to do something.

 Ask?
 Ha.
 J would be expecting Uzi to beg her to stop, plead with desperation.
 But Uzi had learned desperation met mockery.
 J wanted to torment her.
 Just like—